Rio (2011 film): Plot

 At the smugglers' hideout, Fernando, Linda, and Túlio discover the macaws are gone.
 Fernando gets Marcel's henchmen, Armando and Tipa, to reveal that they will use the Rio Carnival parade to smuggle the birds to the abandoned airport.
 Blu and the others meet Luiz, whose saliva allows Blu and Jewel to slip out of their cuffs.
-Once released, Jewel flies happily into the sky with the others while Blu leaves, assuming he would only hold Jewel and the others back.
+Upon release, Jewel happily flies with Pedro and Nico, triggering Blu's insecurity and causing a falling out between the two macaws.
+Jewel flies away in tears and Blu storms away.

-Nigel captures Jewel, prompting Blu, Rafael, Nico, and Pedro to rush to the parade to rescue her, only to also be captured.
-Elsewhere, Linda and Túlio pose as dancers in Spix's macaw costumes to access the parade.
-The smugglers escape and flee to their plane.
-Using a fire extinguisher, Blu breaks out of his cage and quickly frees Jewel and the other birds, but Nigel attacks the macaws and Jewel's wing is badly injured in the process.
+While flying away, Jewel is captured by Nigel.
+Blu, Rafael, Nico, and Pedro rush to the parade to rescue her, only to also be captured.
+Elsewhere, Linda and Túlio pose as dancers in Spix's macaw costumes to find and pursue Blu, but the smugglers escape and flee to their plane.
+Using a fire extinguisher, Blu breaks out of his cage and quickly frees Jewel and the other birds, but Nigel attacks them and Jewel's wing is badly injured in the process.
 Blu activates the fire extinguisher, sending Nigel out of the open cargo door and into one of its engines.
-The smugglers escape the rapidly-descending plane while Jewel falls out of the open cargo hatch.
-Blu jumps after her, intent on not leaving her behind.
-After Jewel kisses Blu, he finally gains his flying abilities, and he carries her to Linda and Túlio.
+The smugglers escape the falling plane while Jewel falls out of the open hold compartment.
+Blu jumps out and dives towards her, intent on not leaving her behind.
+After Jewel kisses Blu, he finally gains his flying ability.
+He carries her to Linda and Túlio, who help Jewel's wing heal and recover.

 Now a couple, Linda and Túlio adopt Fernando and start a bird sanctuary and a bookstore branch in Rio.
-Blu and Jewel raise three hatchlings together and celebrate with their friends.
-Meanwhile, the featherless Nigel survives the plane crash and is ridiculed by Mauro, while the smugglers are jailed.
+Blu and Jewel have three hatchlings: Two daughters named Bia and Carla, and a son named Tiago.
+Meanwhile, Nigel survives the plane crash and is bullied by Mauro, while the smugglers are arrested and imprisoned in jail.